ajtran303/everygoth/README.md

 [My gist contains 56,393 words](https://gist.github.com/ajtran303/d7a6ae0c957d2dc53dc17dab688d4db3) that I curated using Ruby.
 I wrote several scripts (not included) to "clean" the raw data and generate the text file.

+everygoth will tweet once every other hour -- it will take 112,786 hours or almost ***THIRTEEN YEARS*** for it to finish tweeting!

 #### Attribution

 Originally inspired by [@everyword](twitter.com/everyword) (2007-2014), written in Javascript by Allison Parrish.